shangeethas/ml_sum_function_surround/README.md

 Machine Learning (ML) increasingly governs our modern society and it is vital that errors are defined and anomalies are detected for any given scenario.
 Sum function is considered to unveil the errors and the anomalies, as sum is the elemental function from a mathematician's perspective.

-* Sum function is considered for four inputs and for one output.
+* Sum function of four inputs is taken into consideration.
 * Two learning models, Linear Regression and Neural Networks are designed to learn the sum function.

 ![alt text](common/logo.png "Logo")